Building the Founder’s Graph: Connecting Personal Brands to Corporate Entities

 The ultimate validation of a successful Founder’s Graph strategy is the triggering of a Google Knowledge Panel for the individual.

-Wikidata is not Wikipedia; it is a structured data repository designed to be read by machines.
-Creating a compliant Wikidata item for a notable founder, rich with references to reputable third-party sources and explicitly mentioning the “founder of” property linking to the company’s Wikidata item, is a powerful signal.
+Wikidata is not Wikipedia.
+It is a structured data repository designed to be read by machines.
+A compliant Wikidata item for a notable founder, rich with references to reputable third-party sources and an explicit "founder of" property linking to the company's Wikidata item, is the foundation of anchoring personal brand using Wikidata.

 Caution: Wikidata has strict notability guidelines.
-Ensure the founder has sufficient secondary source coverage before attempting creation to avoid deletion.
+Wait until the founder has enough secondary source coverage before creating an item, or it will be deleted.

 Conclusion: Branding as an Engineering Discipline